Suraj520/data-science/07-linear-algebra/README.md

 #### About
 > Linear Algebra

+>> Hand written notes can be accessed at <a href="https://github.com/Suraj520/data-science/blob/main/07-linear-algebra/linear-algebra.pdf"> link </a>

 Linear algebra is a branch of mathematics that deals with the study of vectors, matrices, and linear transformations.

 ## Table of Contents